 Why Therapy is a Form of Self-Care

 A few months ago, I decided to incorporate seeing a therapist into my self-care routine.
 Although I had been to therapy in the past, I always waiting until something was really wrong to go (depression for example).
 I treated therapy as a reactive resource to my issues rather than a proactive one.
 During my recent journey to self-growth, I realized that being able to talk to a professional was necessary.
 In doing so, I’ve been able to sort through issues that I didn’t even know were there, and understand why I make certain decisions or react in a certain way.
 In just a few short months, I’ve learned way more about myself than I have in 30 years.

 Say Yes to Therapy

 We’ve all got our own issues.
 Many of us have found our own special ways to cope and get over things.
 Even further, some of us haven’t dealt with our issues at all, we’ve just gotten used to them.
 I’ve got news for you – you don’t have all the answers.
 We all need help sometimes.
 Therapy can be just that.
 What’s wrong with getting a little insight, guidance, or just having a safe space to release.
-I think that we can all benefit from a little therapy.
+I think that we can all benefit from a little getting professional help.
 No good can come from keeping everything bottled up.
 Because a lot of times, we take out our frustrations in self-sabotaging ways or project our issues on to the ones closest to us.
 You’d be surprised by all the things from your past that are still affecting your present.
+That break-up you thought you were over, your upbringing, or that one time that you got embarrassed in grade school could still be haunting you to this day.
 I encourage you to embrace therapy and all the benefits it can afford you at least once.

 Feel free to check out these resources if you’re ready for some therapy!